 - Phase II involved building on the results of Phase I, with the goal of reaching 10,000 dogs and 5,000 cats participating in this study.
 This is a continual project and is open to anyone who feeds their pets a raw food diet.

 - Phase III of my study will include establishing a rescue and rehabilitation center called the Long Living Pets Rescue and Rehab Center (LLPRRC).
 The Center will care for pets currently living in shelters and scheduled to be euthanized because they are declared unadoptable due to health reasons and the cost to treat them.
 These pets are not suited for adoption.
-LLPRRC will adopt these animals and provide them with compassionate care using natural modalities that I have seen work over the last 20 years.
+LLPRRC will adopt these animals and provide them with compassionate care using natural modalities that I have developed over the last 20 years.

 I am hoping to raise $1M for this phase and fully confident that this can be achieved with your help!

 Please understand that many of these pets have been abused or abandoned.
-All of them are pets that are confused and frightened.
+Most of them are pets that are confused and frightened.
 My goal is to not only restore their health, but to also restore their trust in human beings.
 At the Long Living Pets Rescue and Rehab Center they will finally receive the love and care they deserve.
 Some pets cannot be saved, but they still should be given the opportunity to leave this world in peace, comfort and happiness.
 This will, in many cases, be the only time they have felt loved.
 I want these dogs and cats to go to sleep safely in someone’s arms on their terms not by a needle-filled with poison.
 No animal deserves that.